cpjet64/browser-tools-mcp/scripts/README.md

-# Browser Tools MCP Scripts
+# WebAI-MCP Scripts

-This directory contains comprehensive diagnostic, setup, and platform-specific utilities for Browser Tools MCP.
+This directory contains comprehensive diagnostic, setup, and platform-specific utilities for WebAI-MCP.

 ## Available Scripts